VNG-Realisatie/nlx/helm/charts/nlx-inway/README.md

 ## Configuration

-The following table lists the configurable parameters of the nlx-inway chart and their default values.
+The following table lists the configurable parameters of the nlx-inway Chart and its default values.

 | Parameter | Description | Default |
 | --------- | ----------- | ------- |